-PLA on Multiple Purposes and Qualifications Frameworks by

-stakeholders, Brussels, 18 - 19 November 2019
+PLA on Multiple Purposes and Qualifications Frameworks by stakeholders, Brussels, 18 - 19 November 2019

-Seminar on Current and Future Trends - Linking Qualifications

-Frameworks and Quality Assurance, Prague, 17 February 2020
+Seminar on Current and Future Trends - Linking Qualifications Frameworks and Quality Assurance, Prague, 17 February 2020

 The first meeting of the TPG took place in Helsinki on 15 January 2019.
-TPG members met here for the first time and discussed the thematic indications and their interests in them based on the first draft of their contributions to the TPG Action Plan.
-In their contributions to the TPG Action Plan, countries indicated their need for support and offered their support.
-It became clear at the meeting in Helsinki that the Thematic Peer Group would not be able to benefit from specific projects funded through Erasmus+, due to lack of projects in this area.
-Nevertheless, the Thematic Peer Group's general activities could be supported by the same call.
-The related project included plans and co-funding proposals for the Thematic Peer Group meetings, wider conferences and different peer learning activities.
+TPG members met here for the first time and discussed the thematic indications and their interests in them based on the first draft of their action plans.
+In the action plans, countries indicated their need for support and offered their support.
+It became clear at the meeting in Helsinki that the peer group would not be able to benefit from specific projects funded through Erasmus+, due to lack of projects in this area.
+Nevertheless, the peer group's general activities could be supported by the same call.
+The related project included plans and co-funding proposals for the peer group meetings, wider conferences and different peer learning activities.

-The Action Plan was finalized, and showed that several countries had a strong interest in working on their self-certification reports.
-Since the PLA focusing on self-certification was planned only for October 2019, the co-chairs decided to organize an additional workshop on self-certification of national qualification frameworks for interested countries, on 3 May 2019 in Prague.
+The action plans were finalized, and they showed that several countries had a strong interest in working on their self-certification reports.
+Since the PLA focusing on selfcertification was planned only for October 2019, the co-chairs decided to organize an additional workshop on self-certification of national qualification frameworks for interested countries, on 3 May 2019 in Prague.
 Representatives of eight countries participated in the workshop; of these three countries (Finland, Germany and Croatia) had already self-certified their frameworks and shared their experience with the others.
 Criteria and procedures for self-certification were discussed in detail and countries got practical advice on how to approach the preparation of the report.

 The second meeting of the TPG took place in Prague on 3 June 2019.
-Representatives of 18 countries and other stakeholders participated: in total 30 participants.
+Representatives of 18 countries and other stakeholders participated; in total 30 participants.
 Members discussed new developments in their countries and plans for new projects.
 Kazakhstan presented the current state of development of their national qualifications framework (NQF) and preparation of their self-certification report and received feedback from the participants.